andburn-archive/maps-ent/documentation/Technical_Report/Technical_Report.md

 1. Background research and investigations
 2. Project Plan
- Due care should be taken to accurately record details of which team member was assigned re- sponsibility for each activity
+ - Due care should be taken to accurately record details of which team member was assigned responsibility for each activity
 3. Software development methodology employed o Requirements analysis
 4. Use cases
 5. Architecture/Design approach